saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Let’s break this down and describe what is happening.

-The following is used to open a connection to the device, retrieve the information and store it in the `ospf_information` variable and close the connection:
+The following is used to open a connection to the device, issue the RPC, store the device response in the `ospf_information` variable and close the connection:

 ```python
     dev.open()